wslominska/API-Service/API-Service.md

 ```
 In this example, we define a simple function called "hello" that returns a JSON object with a "message" key.
 We then create a new instance of the **Service** class and add our "hello" function to its router using the **add_get()** method.
 Finally, we start the web server using the **run()** method.

-This code allows a developer to easily create a simple HTTP endpoint that returns a JSON object using the ASAB API service module.
+This code allows a developer to easily create a simple HTTP endpoint that returns to the client as a JSON file, which they can easily use in their application system.
 By customizing the hello function with appropriate logic, developers can generate any type of response they need to serve their particular use case.

 ### HTTP Methods